uhh-lt/SCoT/readme_ScotMultiUpdate.txt

 SCOT MULTIUPDATE

-The new Scot multi-colelction version enables the use of different collections, such as English Google Books, Finnish News etc.
+The new Scot multi-collection version enables the use of different collections, such as English Google Books, Finnish News etc.
 A separate database is used for each Scot collection

 Changes: